 Support for people who want to change their behaviour

-Am I being abusive?
+Am I causing harm?

 This checklist below will help you to identify your behaviour and how you can deal with them.